The Iron Heart of Westminster: Big Ben’s Unyielding Rhythm

-History of Big Ben
+History of Big Ben, London

 Architectural Details

-- Design Elements: The tower’s magnificent details are Gothic finials and eyebrows and the iron frame of the clock faces is a very complex piece.
+- Design Elements: The tower’s magnificent details are Gothic finials and eyebrows, and the iron frame of the clock faces is a very complex piece.

 Location and Surroundings